Where does the team work?

-The Clinical Commissioning Group (CCG, GP Commissioning Bodies) currently commission children’s therapy services.
+The North Lincolnshire Health and Care Partnership (GP Commissioning Bodies) currently commission children’s therapy services.
 However, the local authority and some individual schools also commission services to add to core NHS provision.
 The Children and Young People’s Partnership, which has members from the local authority and health services, has acknowledged the importance of having a ‘joined up’ approach to the commissioning of services and is committed to this.

 What are the aims of the service?

 Our main aims are to provide high quality and effective therapy services which help children and young people to:

 - develop and make progress at school or nursery to the best of their ability

 - be as independent as possible and make choices for themselves